 Image from Inside Nova

-In this edition of Ask General Counsel, Ann-Marie Murzin, who leads our Estate Planning Practice, discusses estate planning lessons from Queen Elizabeth (and how her planning should be motivation for anyone that does not have a plan in place).
+In this edition of Ask General Counsel, discusses estate planning lessons from Queen Elizabeth (and how her planning should be motivation for anyone that does not have a plan in place).

 Queen Elizabeth’s recent passing signals changes for the royal family.
 While most people feel they don’t have anything in common with a royal, her passing shows that we all need an estate plan.
 Estate planning is not just for the rich and famous; everyone has an estate.
 Whether married with children, single or partners with pets, we should take the time to create an estate plan.